deepjs/getting-started-with-deep/tutorial.md

 You'll need Git, which you can get from the Git site.

-Clone the getting-started-with-deep repository located at Github by running the following command:
+Clone the *getting-started-with-deep* repository located at Github by running the following command:
 ```shell
 git clone https://github.com/deepjs/getting-started-with-deep.git
 ```
-This command creates the getting-started-with-deep/ directory in your current directory.
+This command creates the *getting-started-with-deep* directory in your current directory.

-Change your current directory to getting-started-with-deep:
+Change your current directory to *getting-started-with-deep*:
 ```shell
 cd getting-started-with-deep
 ```
-The tutorial instructions, from now on, assume you are running all commands from the getting-started-with-deep directory.
+The tutorial instructions, from now on, assume you are running all commands from the *getting-started-with-deep directory*.

 You will also need Node.js, so please verify that you have Node.js v0.10 or better installed and that the node executable is on your PATH by running the following command in a terminal window:
 ```shell